identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 # Authorization Server Metadata {#as-metadata}

-Not all Authorizartion Servers (AS) may support the claims described in this document.
+Not all Authorizartion Servers (AS) may support the claims described in this specification.
 It is therefore necessary to provide a way for an OAuth Resource Server to determine whether it can rely on the claims described here.
-This document therefore proposes the following extension to the OAuth2.0 Authorization Server Metadata {{RFC8414}} specification; i.e., the following metadata value is to be considered an extension to the values described in section 2 of the OAuth2.0 Authorization Server Metadata {{RFC8414}} specification:
+This document therefore extends the OAuth2.0 Authorization Server Metadata {{RFC8414}} specification by adding the following metadata value :

 `support_client_extentison_claims`:
 : Boolean parameter indicating whether the authorization server will return the extension claims described in this RFC.